AbdallahAmrBeedo/ydpibot/README.md

 - Add reset odom service for the pose estimator
 - Add Readme file for each pakage with how to use each one
 - Add GUI for the bot
+- Robot model is not moving in rviz while mapping